featured image

 You must register for VAT if your taxable turnover exceeds the VAT threshold.

-• Before 1 April 2024, this is £85,000.
+• Before 1 April 2024, this was £85,000.

 Taxable turnover is all turnover generated by sales that are not VAT exempt.
-Even turnover on which the VAT rate is zero is classed as taxable turnover.
+Even turnover on which the UK VAT rate is zero is classed as taxable turnover.

 Companies who do not pass this threshold do not need to charge VAT on the sale of their goods or services.
 They also do not need to register with HM Revenue & Customs (HMRC).